Language Teaching in Different Contexts

 • To consider notions of appropriateness in materials design and development.

-1. Critically discuss some of the different contexts in which language teaching takes place.
+1. Discuss some of the different contexts in which language teaching takes place.

-2. Demonstrate a comprehensive understanding of how context shapes teaching, classroom activities and materials design.
+2. Understand how context shapes teaching, classroom activities and materials design.

-3. identify how different technologies can be used in the language classroom.
+3. Show understanding of how different technologies can be used in the language classroom.

 4. Evaluate the appropriateness of teaching materials.